 Read more for ROCD.

 Exaggerated sense of guilt, over-responsibility, dread of punishment, ostracism, or retaliation.
 Sufferers fear they did something offensive, illegal, immoral, or sinful.
 They compulsively apologize, confess minor infractions, seek reassurance, over-justify themselves, review past events, or engage in excessive religious rituals.
 (Read more...)

 Body Dysmorphic Disorder (BDD):

-Distorted negative body image, compulsively checking, covering up, or over-grooming a particular part of their body or appearance (hair, fat, stomach, chest, skin, teeth, birth marks, face shape, eyebrows, nose, etc.).
-BDD can sometimes also be an imaginary body odor.
-BDD is often misdiagnosed as an eating disorder like anorexia.
-They might look the same, but their causes and treatments are very different.
+Distorted body image, checking, concealing, or over-grooming part of their body (hair, fat, stomach, chest, skin, teeth, birth marks, face shape, eyebrows, nose, etc.).
+BDD can also be an imaginary body odor.
+BDD is often misdiagnosed as an eating disorder like anorexia, but its cause and treatment is very different.
+(Read more...)

 Violent Obsessions (Harm-OCD):

 Fear of harming others or oneself, or harmed by crime or accident.
 They put sharp objects away, check loved ones are safe, check if they bumped or ran over someone, review past actions, or check TV news to see if they committed a crime.
 (Read more...)